gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 end
 ```

-## Conclusions
+## Conclusion

-These days I find a query code writtin in pure SQL much more appealing that an equivalent multi-line join code written using ActiveRecord relations.
+These days I find a query code written in pure SQL much more appealing that an equivalent multi-line join code written using ActiveRecord relations.
 Yet to be fair, there are plenty of cases where utilities provided by Arel are absolutely necessary.

-Take a users search query, for example: it have to encorporate searching by first name, last name, email, id, something else...
+Take a user's search query, for example: it have to incorporate searching by first name, last name, email, id, something else...
 It can be really intimidating to build this using raw SQL strings.
 Here's where [arel](https://github.com/rails/arel) comes to the rescue.
 Another good example would be iterating over a simple set of associations, like rendering comments for a post.
 Writing a raw SQL for a job like that would be a waste of time!

 Do not be scared of writing raw SQL like I was.
 After getting myself familiar with simple `SELECT`s, `GROUP BY`s and a small set of aggregate functions like `MAX`, `SUM` and alike, I discovered a whole world of new tools, such as window functions, materialized views, jsonb, and lots of other powerful database features.

-I wish someone sat down with me back in a day and told me there aint anything bad about writing pure SQL code.
+I wish someone sat down with me back in a day and told me there ain't anything bad about writing pure SQL code.
 Instead I had to learn this simple truth my own, hard way.

 SQL has been around for more than 40 years.
 It's a giant.
 Why not build, standing on the shoulders of giant?